 The passage plainly shows that the ark would be absent because of the exile.
 Jeremiah 3:16 also insists that “it shall not be made again”—wording that strongly suggests the ark would be destroyed in the impending disaster; if the ark weren’t destined for destruction, talk of rebuilding it would make no sense at all.
 Jeremiah 3:17 reinforces this point—the ark was God’s throne.
 He sat “between the cherubim” of the lid known as the “mercy seat” (Exod 25:18–22; Num 7:89).
 But the passage speaks of a day when Jerusalem itself will be called God’s throne.
 We read about this in Revelation 21:2–3: “I heard a loud voice from the throne saying, ‘Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.’ ” A recovered ark of the covenant doesn’t fit this picture—it would be a disappointment.

-Dr. Michael S. Heiser is a scholar-in-residence for Faithlife, the makers of Logos Bible Software.
-He is the author of The Unseen Realm: Recovering the Supernatural Worldview of the Bible and has taught many Mobile Ed courses, including Problems in Biblical Interpretation: Difficult Passages I.
+Dr. Michael S. Heiser is the author of The Unseen Realm: Recovering the Supernatural Worldview of the Bible and has taught many Mobile Ed courses, including Problems in Biblical Interpretation: Difficult Passages I.

 This article is excerpted from Dr. Heiser’s book I Dare You Not to Bore Me with the Bible.